Stefan-Olt/MISRC/README.md

 First install dependencies

 - `apt install libflac-dev`
+- `hsdaoh driver`

-- Install [hsdaoh](https://github.com/Stefan-Olt/hsdaoh) this allows you to use the MS2130 & MS2131 chips directly.
+These allow you to use the MS2130 & MS2131 chips directly.

-> [!CAUTION]
-> The main hsdaoh branch does not have the required changes merged yet, ensure the above liked repo is used for install or your application will not build.

 Restart and then continue